 The engineering challenges associated with fitting the mechanical and electronic controls all within the form factor of the FM2 pushed the engineers to the limit.
 The release of the FM3A was delayed by three months due to the extra time it took to iron out these issues.
-A considerable amount of hand-fitting and adjustment was required on the production line, and far more than that required by the extant AF models in Nikon's lineup.
-Production of the FM3A concluded in January 2006 along with the F100 and F80 AF models as digital was truly taking over the industry.
+A considerable amount of hand-fitting and adjustment was required on the production line, and far more than required by the extant AF models in Nikon's lineup or even its ancestors.
+This made the FM3A likely the most heavily-scrutinized Nikon 35mm body as far as quality control in their history.
+Production concluded in January 2006 along with the F100 and F80 AF models as digital was truly taking over the industry.
 An estimated 125,000 were produced, making the FM3A the "rarest" (relatively speaking ;-)) of the family.
 For comparison here are the approximate production numbers of the rest of the line courtesy of KniPPsen virtual camera and photo museum:

 Nikon also made a few flourishes with the cosmetics of the FM3A.
 Most noticeable was the modern Nikon logo on the prism housing, with the housing itself being subtly re-styled to echo the shape of the original Nikon F's housing.
-The shutter speed dial grip was also finished in chrome rather than black as on all the previous models.
+The shutter speed dial grip was also finished in chrome on the chrome models rather than black as on all the previous versions.
 And the film wind lever and shutter release button were given turned metal finishes, making the FM3A the blingiest (stop me if I'm getting too technical ;-)) of all the FMs.

 An Embarrassment of Choices